bcornec/nuage-ospdirector-wiki/Nuage-OSP-Director-10-integration-with-ML2.md

 The integration of Nuage VSP with OSP Director involves the following steps:

-### OSP Director 9.0
+### OSP Director 10.0
-For OSP Director 9.0, the changes required to create and modify the plugin.ini file is upstreamed at [this review](https://review.openstack.org/#/c/372757/).
+For OSP Director 10.0, the changes required to create and modify the plugin.ini file for ML2 is upstreamed at [this review](https://review.openstack.org/#/c/474368/).
 This review contains new code in manifests/plugins directory with the associated tests and custom resources.
-ID:  https://review.openstack.org/#/c/372757/.
-This change is not in OSP-Director 9.0 yet.
+ID: https://review.openstack.org/#/c/474368/.
+This change is not in OSP-Director 10.0 yet.
 The patching script mentioned below will take care of this change.

-Secondly, since Nuage neutron package name changed for releases Mitaka and later, tripleo-heat-templates were modified and the changes are at [this review](https://review.openstack.org/#/c/372749/).
-This review contains the changes required to puppet files that enable Nuage specific code.
-ID: https://review.openstack.org/#/c/372749/.
-This change is also not in OSP-Director 9.0 yet.
+Secondly, to support this addition of Nuage as mechanism driver, further changes are required for OpenStack Newton which are present at [this review](https://review.openstack.org/#/c/474384/).
+This review contains new code to enable Nuage as mechanism driver with ML2.
+ID: https://review.openstack.org/#/c/474384/.
+This change is not in OSP-Director 10.0 yet.
+The patching script mentioned below will take care of this change.

+Lastly, since OpenStack Newton has capability for composable services, Nuage is added as mechanism driver with ML2 in a separate service to differentiate between Nuage as Neutron core plugin and Nuage as mechanism driver for ML2 as core plugin at [this review](https://review.openstack.org/#/c/474788/).
+This review contains Nuage mechanism driver as a composable service.
+ID: https://review.openstack.org/#/c/474788/.
+These changes are not in OSP Director 10.0 as well and need to be added MANUALLY since these changes are required on the Undercloud.

 ## Modification of overcloud-full image
 Since the typical deployment scenario of OSP Director assumes that all the packages are installed on the overcloud-full image, we need to patch the overcloud-full image with the following RPMs:
-* nuagenetlib
 * nuage-openstack-neutron
 * nuage-openstack-neutronclient
 * nuage-nova-extensions
 * nuage-metadata-agent
-* nuage-puppet-modules-2.0
-* openstack-neutron-sriov-nic-agent
+* nuage-puppet-modules-3.0
 * lldpad

 Also, we need to un-install OVS and Install VRS
 * Un-install OVS